Josh Golin, MA

-Josh organizes CCFC’s advocacy campaigns and develops its communications strategy.
-His writings about the commercialization of childhood have appeared in a wide range of publications.
+Josh is CCFC's Executive Director.
+He started at CCFC as an intern in 2003 and has been with the organization in a variety of capacities ever since.
+Most recently, he served as CCFC's Associate Director, organizing CCFC’s advocacy campaigns and developing its communications strategy.
+Josh's media appearances include Today, NPR, Fox & Friends, and NBC Nightly News and he has been quoted in hundreds of publications including The New York Times, The Washington Post, and USA Today.
+His writings about the commercialization of childhood have appeared in a wide range of outlets.
 He and his wife Jennifer are doing their best to raise their daughter, Clara, commercial-free.